-Admission to the MA Middle Eastern Studies (research).
-Students who are not admitted to the above-mentioned master programme are kindly referred to the (same) course for the (regular) MA Middle Eastern Studies.
+Admission to the MA Middle Eastern Studies (Research).
+Students of other programmes are kindly referred to the regular MA course.

 Mode of instruction

 Students are required to attend all lectures, participate actively in class discussion and prepare the assigned reading for all sessions.
 If you cannot attend a class for a good reason (i.e. unforeseen circumstances such as illness, family issues, problems with residence permits, the Dutch railways in winter, etc.), you are expected to inform the convener beforehand.
 It is up to the discretion of the convener(s) of the course whether or not the missed class will have to be made up with an extra assignment.
 The maximum of such absences during a semester is two.
 Being absent without notification and/or more than two times can result in exclusion from the term end exams and a failing grade for the course.